 - Add the xanthan gum and continue stirring for another minute.
-You can find xanthan gum in the baking isle of any well stocked supermarket.
+You can find xanthan gum in the baking aisle of any well-stocked supermarket.
 It is needed to give the mass a stretchy and cheesy consistency.

-- Pour the cheese sauce onto the cooked vegetable mix and stir until evenly combined.
+- Pour the cheese sauce onto the cooked vegetable mixture and stir until evenly combined.
 Set it aside and let it cool down.